MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/app-icons.md

 ms.date: 05/22/2017
 ---

-# Application Icons
+# Application Icons in Xamarin.iOS

-_This article covers including and managing an image asset in a Xamarin.iOS app to be used as an App Icon._

 The following topics will be covered in detail: